 How Somatica Helped on the Job

-Danielle: I met you a few years ago in LA, in an intro to Somatica.
-You were facing a fork in the road, trying to decide what you wanted do with your career.
+Danielle: I met you a few years ago in LA, in a Somatica Certification Q&A session.
+You were facing a fork in the road, trying to decide what you wanted to do with your career.
 Then you took the Somatica Training.
 I’m curious to hear how it helped shape your career.

 I was just off to the races not long after I finished the training.
 And, actually, I don’t think there is really any day the skill sets I learned in Somatica don’t come into play.